Connecting to loved ones can be challenging with hearing loss

 FM systems can transmit signals up to 300 feet but because radio signals can penetrate walls, listeners in other rooms may need to listen on a different channel to avoid mixed signals.

 Personal amplifiers are useful when the above systems are unavailable or in smaller group situations.
-They can be used when watching TV, being outdoors, in restaurants, in professional appointments, or travelling in a car.
+They can be used when watching TV, being outdoors, in restaurants, in professional appointments, or traveling in a car.
 These devices are relatively small, easily portable, and reduce background noise for the listener.
 The amplified sound is picked up by a receiver, either as a headset, earbuds, or directly to hearing aids or Cochlear implants.

 Types of Personal Listening Systems: